ijr12345/MineSweeper/README.md

 # MineSweeper
-A Minesweeper clone using java (AWS and SWING)
+A Minesweeper clone build with java (AWS and SWING)

 ## This game has the following features:
 1. When the ‘flag’ checkbox is marked, an ‘X’ is displayed over the potential bomb square.